Lack of virus testing stokes fears in world's refugee camps

 There’s a similar sense of foreboding in conflict zones across Africa.

-Burkina Faso is grappling with one of the world's fastest growing displacement crises, with 800,000 people having fled attacks by jihadists in recent months.
+In Burkina Faso, 800,000 people have fled attacks by jihadists in recent months.

-“We ran away from the terrorists and came here, but now there’s the coronavirus, and we don’t know what will happen,” said Boureima Gassambe.

-He and around 600 others have settled in an abandoned school on the outskirts of the capital, Ouagadougou.
-Twenty to 30 people stay in each room.

-Aguirata Maiga says soap is so expensive for her — 40 cents a bar — that she has to choose between washing her children's hands and their clothes.
+Aguirata Maiga says soap is so expensive for her that she has to choose between washing her children’s hands and their clothes.

-Burkina Faso's fragile health system has only 60 intensive care beds and a handful of ventilators, for a population of around 20 million people.
+The country's fragile health system has only 60 intensive care beds and a handful of ventilators, for a population of around 20 million.

 In Kenya’s crowded Kakuma refugee camp, more than 190,000 Somali refugees live in tents and rely on 19 wells.

-“That’s more than 10,000 people getting water from the same borehole,” said Kurt Tjossem of the International Rescue Committee.

-There are also shortages of protective equipment, drugs and trained health workers.

-There is no coronavirus testing at Kakuma or at the Dadaab camp, said the IRC’s Kenya health coordinator, John Kiogora.
+There is no coronavirus testing at Kakuma or Dadaab, said the IRC’s Kenya health coordinator, John Kiogora.
 There are no intensive care units or ventilators, either.

-The situation is even more dire inside Somalia, where more than 2.2 million people live in camps for the internally displaced.
-They have been uprooted by cycles of drought and the ever-present threat of al-Shabab, an al-Qaida-linked extremist group.

-The camps have no testing facilities or equipment to treat those who contract the virus, according to Yuko Tomita, an officer with the U.N. migration agency.
-Somalia has just 46 intensive care beds nationwide.

-“The reality is, if the virus presents itself, we have no choice,” said Charles Franzen, director of humanitarian and disaster response for World Relief.
-“Are we in a position to offer much in response other than having people just go home?”

-Egeland, of the Norwegian Refugee Council, says vulnerabilities among refugee populations put the whole world at risk.

-“If the pandemic survives in Venezuela or in Honduras or any other of the more vulnerable countries ... it is a permanent risk for the United States," he said.
-“If the coronavirus is spread from Europe, via Turkey, to Idlib, and gains a stronghold there, it will certainly come back to Europe.”
+“If the coronavirus is spread from Europe, via Turkey, to Idlib, and gains a stronghold there, it will certainly come back to Europe,” said Egeland.